 Turn on your subwoofer system.
 Reverse the speaker wires going to your sub and listen for a change in bass response.
 Again, if it gets louder, leave it alone.
 Another tip — always make sure that multiple subs are wired in phase with each other.

-Start with the receiver EQ set flat — all tone controls at "0" and no EQ curve engaged.
+Start with the stereo's equalizer set flat — all tone controls at "0" and no EQ curve engaged.
 With the subwoofer off, turn some familiar music up to a moderate listening level, then slowly increase the subwoofer output until you hit the "sweet spot" — the place where the bass really kicks in without overwhelming the rest of the music.

 If the bass sounds like it's coming from behind you, lower the sub amp's crossover point to "de-localize" the bass.
 If your amp has a non-adjustable crossover, try moving the subwoofer.
 For example, if the subwoofer is firing toward the rear, turn it around so it fires forward or sideways.
 Remember to check your phase again when the sub is in its final position.

 Your system should create a "soundstage."
 What that means is that when you close your eyes, you should hear the instruments as though they're directly in front of you, arranged from far right to far left, with (if you're listening to a little rock'n'roll) the kick drum, bass guitar, and lead vocal right dead center.
 When your soundstage is set up correctly, it's like the band is playing a set on your dashboard.

 Some vehicles make it tough to establish a strong front soundstage, but there are several workarounds that can help you get the sound you want:

 - If your car has small front speakers, install some Bass Blockers.
 They'll filter out the low frequencies so your speakers will play louder and clearer, bringing the soundstage back in front of you.
 If your receiver has built-in crossover capability, use its high-pass filter to remove low bass from smaller speakers for improved performance.